What we do

 It is a free service and there is no postage to pay.

-Every six weeks there is a second disc or stick included.
-This is our Magazine issue, another hour filled with interesting feature articles from the Essex area and beyond.
+Every three weeks there is a second disc or stick included.
+This is either our Magazine issue, another hour filled with interesting feature articles from the Essex area and beyond, or our Information Bulletin, which, as it says on the tin, provides useful information which we hope will be both helpful and interesting for a visually impaired listener.

 We are able to supply a simple 'Sovereign' USB player to listeners, cost free if necessary, and this is proving to be the easiest system for listeners to use.

-Since December 2012 we have been based in the offices of the Citizens Advice Bureau, 1 Church Road, Southend-on-Sea, SS1 2AL, and this is where the recordings are made.
+Since December 2012 we have been based in the offices of the Citizens Advice , 1 Church Road, Southend-on-Sea, SS1 2AL, and this is where the recordings are made.